Skip to Content

 limoncello tiramisu

-Whisk whipping cream: In a separate bowl, whip the whipping cream by hand or with a hand mixer until it forms stiff peaks.
+Whisk whipping cream: In a separate bowl, whip the whipping cream by hand or with a hand mixer until it forms soft peaks.
 To learn more about whisking whipping cream, refer to this article.

 limoncello tiramisu